m5stack/m5-docs/docs/en/unit/trace.md

 ## Description

-**<mark>TRACE</mark>** is a line-follower unit with built-in 4 pairs of photoelectric tube and MEGA328 chip.
+**<mark>TRACE</mark>** is A line of built-in 4 sets of infrared emitting LEDs and infrared sensitive phototransistors.
+It can output digital signal to a microcontroller so that the robot can follow a black line on white background, or vice versa.

-TRACE Unit also communicates with the master through the IIC ( the IIC address is 0x5A).
-When connected to the M5Core, it is connected to the GROVE A.
+This Unit communicates with the M5Core via the GROVE A interface.
+It's I2C address is 0x5A.

 <img src="assets/img/product_pics/unit/unit_trace_03.png" width="60%" height="60%">